alanvito1/ORSTAC/README.md

 Greetings,

 We extend a warm welcome to our distinguished guests at the Open Source Robots Repository.
 It stands as a testament to innovation and collaboration in the world of automated trading.
 The repository, aptly named "Open Source," emphasizes its commitment to inclusivity, allowing enthusiasts to access and modify our extensive collection of Trading Bots.
-This inclusive ethos is reinforced by its [Free Download](https://github.com/alanvito1/Binary-Robots/archive/refs/heads/master.zip) policy, granting enthusiasts the freedom to customize these bots according to their unique preferences.

-A fundamental principle guiding our endeavor is encapsulated in the phrase, "Game theory rules everything.
+"Game theory rules everything.
 Come to the game."
-This ethos permeates our commitment to fostering an environment of mutual learning and growth.
+This is our mutual learning and growth.

 [Join our Official Telegram Group](https://t.me/superbinarybots)